9623Y/9623Y-Spin-Up-Notebook/README.md

 ### **Flex Wheel Intake Redesign**
 Today Tyler tested his intake prototype some more, including moving the middle row of rollers down 2 rows so that the disc wouldn’t be pushed down in between the 2 flat metal ridges and instead would be pushed down near the end of the first ridge.
 After changing the wheel placement, there was a noticeable difference in efficiency.

 The lower chain was tensioned and would snap when 2 discs stacked were put in.
 Another chainlink was added and that lead to the sprocket skipping once or twice before picking up a disc, which is a much more desirable outcome over having a broken chain and unusable intake for the rest of the match.
 Overall I’m confident that this new intake design is much better and is easier to design and build around.

 ### **Example of Intake in action**

 https://youtu.be/0-MIhhQ13q0

 ## **End of Entry Thoughts**
+We were able to test the intake prototype and make adjustments to make it more functional and practical.